carbonplan/offsets-db-data/docs/data-processing.md

 Only confident matches are included in the harmonized beneficiary field, `retirement_beneficiary_harmonized`.

+The retirement user harmonization process runs daily, along with the rest of OffsetsDB.
+However, the underyling standardization rules (implemented via OpenRefine) are only irregularly updated.
+This means that there might be new retirement data that _could_ be mapped to a known entity but, because of that mapping has not previously been described, that relationship is not reflected in OffsetsDB.
+To account for this, all searches via the database tool return matches across _all available_ retirement beneficiary fields: `retirement_beneficiary`, `retirement_account`, `retirement_note`, `retirement_reason`, _and_ `retirement_beneficiary_harmonized`.
+Thus, searching for known retirement users, like `Delta`, will return all records that contain the substring `delta` anywhere within their retirement beneficiary data.
+Users should carefully examine these unmapped transactions to determine whether or not these unmapped records are relevant to their specific search.

 ### Implementation Details

 The beneficiary harmonization is implemented in the function {py:obj}`offsets_db_data.credits.harmonize_beneficiary_data`.